SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/connect-email-doc/connect-microsoft-365.md

 ## Email ![icon][img1]

-### SuperOffice Inbox
+* **[SuperOffice Inbox][1]**

     Not able to use WebTools?
-We'll help you set up your [SuperOffice Inbox][1] without it.
+We'll help you set up your SuperOffice Inbox.

-### SuperOffice for Outlook
+* **[SuperOffice for Outlook][2]**

-For you who has Outlook 365 and want to [connect it to SuperOffice][2] to work effortlessly between the two solutions.
+    For you who has Outlook 365 and want to connect it to SuperOffice to work efficiently between the two solutions.

 ## Document ![icon][img2]

 Your company can [set up the Microsoft Sharepoint document library][5].
-Sharepoint is web-based collaborative platform that integrates with Microsoft Office.
+Sharepoint is a web-based collaborative platform that integrates with Microsoft Office.

-### SharePoint document library
+* **[SharePoint document library][3]**

-This integration allows you to store all documents and emails in [SharePoint Online][3], where they can be accessed by everyone in the company.
+    This integration allows you to store all documents in SharePoint Online, where they can be accessed by everyone in the company.

 ## Diary & invitations ![icon][img3]

-### SuperOffice Inbox
+* **[SuperOffice Inbox][1]**

-Set up your [SuperOffice Inbox][1] without WebTools to get the invitations sent to your inbox in your SuperOffice Diary.
+    Set up your SuperOffice Inbox without WebTools to get the invitations sent to your inbox to get them in your SuperOffice Diary.

-### Synchronizer for SuperOffice
+* **[Synchronizer for SuperOffice][4]**

-Keep appointments, tasks, and contacts in sync between Microsoft Outlook and SuperOffice using [Synchronizer for SuperOffice][4].
+    Keep appointments, tasks, and contacts in sync between Microsoft Outlook and SuperOffice using the app: Synchronizer for SuperOffice.

-## Related topic
+## Install integrations/applications

 * [Set up your Inbox][1]
 * [SuperOffice for Outlook][2]